-“My Abstracts represent ‘My Other Side’ Playing with color, shapes and energy to make playful compositions”
+“My Abstracts represent ‘My Other Side’.
+I play with emotions through color, shapes and energy to make playful compositions”

 The mesas, the mountains, the streams, the cottonwoods and the fields of silver sage are the reasons Peggy Trigg paints.
 She paints to share this love of the natural world.